 Jubalyn ExWilliams lives in Pennsylvania (United States).
 You can find her writings and commentaries, including the one on "Senator Cory Booker Reveals $100B Plan to Invest in HBCUs" by C. Thorton, at landturn.com/blog.

-Related: How Hennessy partnership can payoff for HBCU students (2019)
+Related: How Hennessy partnership can payoff for HBCU business students (2019)

 Saudi Arabia is open for business.
 That was my impression of the Crown Prince's reforms on women's liberties and the political shakedown on ruling family members and peers in 2018.